 If slime molds experience adverse conditions they can harden into a protective structure called a sclerotia.
 I’m just learning about these things despite being around them here and in Texas before that.
 I’m not 100% certain what I am looking at in some cases, so my apologies in advance for an abundance of question marks, maybes and probably.

 Slime mold mostly eats bacteria.
-It might be debated just how conscious or intelligent they really are but the slime molds have been shown to navigate mazes, including retracting their growth that explored an unproductive path, and have been demonstrated to be able to successfully operate the controls of robotic devices — given some very rudimentary objectives.
+It might be debated just how conscious or intelligent they really are but the slime molds have been shown to be able to navigate mazes, including retracting their growth after exploring an unproductive path, and have been demonstrated to be able to successfully operate the controls of robotic devices — given some *very* rudimentary objectives.
 They have even been suggested to be of value for planning the most efficient design of major roadsystems in urban areas.
 And while they would no doubt be a lot cheaper to employ than a human transportation system designer, I’d hedge my bets on how well that one would actually work out in reality.

-There are several types of slime molds that are apparently not closely related to each other.
+There are several types of slime molds here that are not closely related to each other.

 This first pair of images is from a few years ago.
 These pink balls show up here from time to time.
 I had assumed for some years that they were a sort of a fungus.
 They are actually a common slime mold named Lycogala epidendrum.
 Their common name is Wolf’s milk slime.